Nick Hagglund

-Nicholas Stuart Hagglund (born September 14, 1992) is an American professional soccer player who plays as a defender for FC Cincinnati in Major League Soccer.
+Nicholas Stuart Hagglund (born September 14, 1992) is an American professional soccer player who plays as a defender for Major League Soccer club FC Cincinnati.

 Career

 Xavier University

-Hagglund played four years of college soccer for the Xavier Musketeers.
+After attending Lakota West High School, Hagglund committed to Xavier University where he played four years of college soccer for the Musketeers.
 He made 81 appearances, starting in 80, while scoring four goals and adding 11 assists.
 Hagglund was named Big East Defensive Player of the Year for 2013, along with First Team All-Big East honors.
 During his collegiate career he has also earned Atlantic 10 Defensive Player honors, and was named to the Atlantic 10 All-Conference First Team.
 In his freshman campaign he was named to Atlantic 10 All-Rookie Team and Atlantic 10 All-Tournament Team.

 Toronto FC

 On January 16, 2014 Hagglund was drafted in the first round (10th overall) of the 2014 MLS SuperDraft by Toronto FC.

 Hagglund made his professional debut in a 2–0 win over the Columbus Crew on April 5, 2014.

 On September 27, 2014 Hagglund scored his first 2 goals in a 3–2 come from behind home victory against the Portland Timbers.

 In August 2015, Hagglund was temporarily loaned to Toronto's lower division USL club, Toronto FC II.

 On November 30, 2016, Hagglund scored the goal that put Toronto FC ahead 3–2 against the Montreal Impact in the Eastern Conference Final.
 This tied the aggregate score at 5–5, and sent the game into extra time.
 Toronto FC went on to score 2 in extra time to win the game 5–2 and earn their first-ever appearance in the MLS Cup against Seattle Sounders FC.